Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

-As shown, our FL technique achieves the highest performance at the function level across all evaluation metrics, followed by the block level, with the line level showing lower results compared to the other two.
-These results can be attributed to the increase in the LLM's search space (total number of elements) at finer levels of granularity, as also visible in~\autoref{table::benchmark}.
+As shown, our FL technique achieves the highest performance at the function level across all evaluation metrics, followed by the block level, with the line level showing lower performance than the other two.
+These results can be attributed to the increase in the LLM's search space (total number of elements) at finer levels of granularity, as also visible in \autoref{table::benchmark}.
 On average, our dataset contains approximately 6 functions, 40 blocks, and 244 lines, with 24.5\%, 9.5\%, and 3.2\% of these being faulty, respectively.
 These proportions indicate a higher likelihood of detecting faulty functions, since nearly one in every four functions is faulty, compared to about one in 10 blocks and one in 33 lines.
-In terms of the test code, we observe no significant differences across the variants \(T_0\), \(T_{min}\), \(T_{mid}\), and \(T_{max}\).
-This suggests that our approach effectively prunes unnecessary parts of the test code without execution, while preserving fault identification capability and maintaining the performance of the FL technique.
-The impact of this pruning becomes more evident in terms of token count and LLM inference time, which we examine in detail when addressing the next research question.

 Increasing the value of \(k\) leads to a decrease in precision and an increase in recall.
 This trade-off is expected because requesting the LLM to identify more faulty elements increases the likelihood of capturing actual faults, thereby improving recall by reducing false negatives caused by missing faulty elements.
-However, precision declines since a larger \(k\) results in more elements being flagged, raising the chance of including non-faulty elements in the output.
+However, precision declines as \(k\) increases, since more elements are flagged, increasing the chance of including non-faulty elements in the output.

+In terms of the test code, we observe no significant differences across the variants \(T_0\), \(T_{min}\), \(T_{mid}\), and \(T_{max}\).
+This suggests that our approach effectively prunes unnecessary parts of the test code that are not executed, while preserving fault-identification capability and maintaining the performance of the FL technique.